thisisthedarshan/pss-langserver/FEATURES.md

 > [!TIP]
 > Think of these comments as little love notes for your code—sometimes they cling to the wrong element, but they mean well!

-### Goto Definition and Declaration
+### Go-To Definition, Go-To Declaration, References

-The language server supports both "Goto Declaration" and "Goto Definition" features, enabling seamless navigation through your PSS code.
+The language server provides robust support for "Goto Declaration," "Goto Definition," and "Find References" features, enabling efficient navigation and exploration of PSS v3 codebases.
+These capabilities allow users to quickly trace variable instances, assignments, and references, streamlining development and debugging workflows.

+Goto Declaration: Navigates to the location of the object's instance declaration (e.g., within a component, action, or struct block).
+Goto Definition: Locates all instances and assignments of the object, including its declaration and any assignment statements (e.g., my_var = 42;).
+Get References: Displays all instances of the object across the codebase.

 ### Semantic Highlighting